ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 Jira version: 1001.0.0-SNAPSHOT, build: 100119, time: 2/6/20, 6:26 AM, description: Greenshot JIRA, url: https://greenshot.atlassian.net
 ```

-But how is it doing that?
-I want to proxy the traffic so I could recreate the API calls manually.
+Let's figure out how it's doing that so I can recreate the API calls manually.
 Unfortunately, the CLI tool doesn't have any options for specifying a proxy.
 Thankfully, it's actually pretty straightforward to force the JVM to use a proxy through some properties when launching Java:
   * `http.proxyHost`
   * `http.proxyPort`
   * `https.proxyHost`